micallef25/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 ## Deferred

 The idea behind deferred shading is that we perform all visibility and material fetching in one shader program, store the result in a buffer, and then we defer lighting and shading to another shader that takes as an input that buffer.
 Our "buffer" we store into is commonly known as a "Gbuffer".
 The contents and size of a Gbuffer will typically range.
-As some designers implement Gbuffers based on the task at hand or or clever the designer is at packing data.
+As some designers implement Gbuffers based on the task at hand or how clever the designer is at packing data.
 The basic pseudo code for Deferred shading is below.
 In our deferred method we also use the tiling approach.

 ```C
 //Buffers: